IWIRC 2026 Flagship International Conference

 Sarah regularly advises on a wide range of commercial litigation matters, including contractual, corporate and shareholder disputes involving allegations of unfair prejudice.

 Her work often encompasses trusts and estates litigation matters, including acting in an application by trustees for directions in cases involving issues of capacity.
-She has also acted in matters concerning the enforcement of a foreign judgment or an arbitration award in the BVI, including in the Tethyan Copper Company v Islamic Republic of Pakistan case relating to the enforcement of a US$6 billion arbitration award. has experience of acting for and against the enforcing party in such cases.
+She has also acted in matters concerning the enforcement of a foreign judgment or an arbitration award in the BVI, including in the Tethyan Copper Company v Islamic Republic of Pakistan case relating to the enforcement of a US$6 billion arbitration award.
+She has experience of acting for and against the enforcing party in such cases.

 Sarah's practice also includes acting in a wide variety of insolvency and restructuring matters, including: